The biggest night in blues

 That male performer whose recordings and/or performance during the eligibility period best portray Traditional Electric Blues.

-The 45th Blues Music Awards submission process will open on July 10, 2023 at https://blues.awardsplatform.com/.
+The 47th Blues Music Awards submission process Will open on July 8, 2025, Here.
+Submissions are now closed.

-The submission process is open.
-Deadline for submitting recording is October 20th, 2023.
+The submission process is closed.
+Deadline for submitting recording is October 20th, 2025.

-• The Blues Foundation opens the formal submission process after July 4th of each year.
-The Blues Foundation has moved to a digital platform for recording submissions.
+The Blues Foundation opens the formal submission process after July 4th of each year.
 Your complete album or minimum 6-song EP music must be uploaded as a WAV file with album artwork uploaded as either JPEG or PDF files.
-We will no longer accept hard copy CDs for the purposes of BMA submission review.

 Submission fees and deadlines (based on dates):